statamic/docs/content/collections/docs/core-concepts.md

 ## The Control Panel Can Be Optional

-You should be able do everything (and more) without ever logging into the Control Panel.
+You should be able to do everything (and more) without ever logging into the Control Panel.
 Granted, it _does_ tend to make some of the more complicated things easier (like creating relationships, discovering all possible options for a given setting, and so on), but we love efficiency and your editor is a great place to find it.

 Project-wide find & replace is incredibly powerful.